 FarmWorks Directors and Advisors identify enterprises that will successfully and sustainably increase production and profitability, and work closely with them to mentor and promote their businesses.
 Guidelines for measuring and reporting outcomes are in place for supported businesses and for the Board.

-In less than three years years Nova Scotians have invested $721,000 in FarmWorks.
-Loans have already been made to more than 25 businesses and soon there will be more.
+In three years years Nova Scotians have invested $1,033,400 in FarmWorks.
+Loans have already been made to more than 35 businesses with more to come.
 Loan repayments are immediately available to lend to other businesses.